Lord High Admiral, Pimlico

 The Lord High Admiral is a Grade II* listed former public house at 43 Vauxhall Bridge Road, Pimlico, London.

 English Heritage note that it is attached to Charlwood House (also Grade II* listed).
 The design is as the result of a competition won in 1961 by John Darbourne.
 The structure was built in 1964–67, and the interior fitted out 1968–69.
 The architects were John Darbourne and Geoffrey Darke, Darbourne & Darke.
-It was later renamed as the Pimlico Beer Garden before becoming an Argentinian restaurant.
+It was later renamed as the Pimlico Beer Garden, then became the Moo Cantina Argentina restaurant for ten years, closing in 2022.